PriyanshuCoder007/Backlists/README.md

  to efficiently manage and manipulate the bank account data.

  ### Date Handling:
- - Implements robust date functionalities to track account creation and transaction dates.
+ -> Implements robust date functionalities to track account creation and transaction dates.

  ## Technologies Use:
  ● HTML<br>
  ● CSS<br>
+ ● Bootstrap
  ● JavaScript